7 Ways to Resolve Food Allergy Issues with Family and Friends

 4. They’re upset that you don’t trust them.

 There is no rule book that can tell us whether a particular person is capable of caring for our children.
-I learned this lesson the hard way with a neighbor who had all of the right answers – but still left peanut candy around that my then 6-year-old decided to try.
+I learned this lesson the hard way with a neighbor who had all the right answers.
+But she still left peanut candy around that my then 6-year-old decided to try.
 After our ER visit, I vowed to honor my intuition more often.

 If your gut says a family member doesn’t quite “get it” yet, find ways for your child to spend time with this person when you’re around.
 Seeing everything involved in shopping, cooking and packing safe foods for your child can help others to realize how much there is to learn and do.